-Currently based out of Drain, Oregon, we are organic farmers and gardeners, simultaneously acting as the seed stewards of over 1,000 varieties of food crops.
+Based near Crawfordsville, Oregon, we are organic farmers and gardeners, simultaneously acting as the seed stewards of over 1,000 varieties of food crops.
 We are lucky enough to live in the Pacific Northwest, where mild wet winters & dry summers provide one of the best climates for growing seed crops.
-We are in the process of growing out as much seed as we can manage in order to share with neighbors, at seed swaps, and through the Seed Savers Exchange Yearbook.
-Keep an eye out for our new mail order seed list.
+We are in the process of growing out as much seed as we can manage in order to share locally and widely, at seed swaps, and through the Seed Savers Exchange Yearbook.
+Also check out for our commercial seed list at www.adaptiveseeds.com